CaioScura/alarme_gas_Arduino/README.md

 # alarme_gas_Arduino
-A gas alarm, as the smoke approaches the sound gets higher.
+A gas alarm, as the smoke approaches the sound gets louder and the color of the LED changes, green(quiet), yellow(warning) and red(danger).
 Made in arduino.

 Demo video: